SHenpengYU01/Gitpractice/basic procedure.md

 git add readme
 git commit
-git commit -m "i want to make a change" git pull main //to get the latest version of the remote "main" git push main //to make the real change of the remote "main" git log       //display all the commit records
+git commit -m "i want to make a change" git pull main // get the latest version of the remote "main" git push main // make the real change of the remote "main" git log       // display all the commit records git reflog    // reference log ,only display commits with reference

 ## some other things